-The defense (not yours unless you are controlling them good) got extremely better.
+The defense (not yours unless you are controlling them well) got extremely better.
 For an average player, it is almost impossible to score a one-man goal as we have done in the previous versions.
 You should be extremely focused on the pitch and should spend a good amount of time on passing, passing, and again passing the ball till you get at least in the penalty box.
-Then shoot, most likely you will end up in a goal (If the goalkeeper is lenient.)
+Then shoot, and most likely you will end up with a goal (If the goalkeeper is lenient.)

 Referees are not friendly anymore